By Diane Spicer

 There, I've said it.

-Now let's move on to explore this normal transition from a menopausal hiker's perspective.
+Now let's take time to explore this normal transition, from a menopausal hiker's perspective.

 If you're in your forties (perimenopausal), these issues might be of interest because you can prepare yourself in advance to stay strong on hiking trails.